Arianiel/board-automation-app/config_info/config_readme.md

 days since a comment was added after which it can be considered stale.
 These should be of the following format: `Status: n, Status: n`

-### status_warnings
+### label_warnings
-This is a list of statuses in use in the project, and a number which indicates the number of days since the status was set after which it can be considered  to be turning stale.
+This is a list of statuses in use in the project, and a number which indicates the number of days since the label was added on a status change after which it can be considered to be turning stale.
 These should be of the following format: `Status: n, Status: n`

-### status_errors
+### label_errors
-This is a list of statuses in use in the project, and a number which indicates the number of days since the status was set after which it can be considered stale.
+This is a list of statuses in use in the project, and a number which indicates the number of days since the label was added on a status change after which it can be considered stale.
 These should be of the following format: `Status: n, Status: n`